 What are the basic steps of a harassment investigation?

 - Select an interviewer.
-Typically, this person would be an impartial manager, company officer, or HR representative.
-They should approach the investigation process without a presumption of guilt or innocence and with the commitment to treat the situation as fairly as possible.
-Typically, the investigation can and should be conducted and closed within three days.
+This person should be an impartial manager, company officer, or HR representative.
+Ideally, they have completed training on conducting a harassment investigation.
+They should approach the investigation process without a presumption of guilt or innocence and with a commitment to being fair and thorough.
+The investigation should be conducted as expeditiously as possible after receiving the claim.

-- Speak with the employee who made the complaint (if you know who they are), the accused employee, and any witnesses they name.
-The questions asked during the interview should not lead an interviewee toward a particular response and should not be accusatory in nature.
-They should be unbiased, open-ended, and prepared in advance.
-It’s also important not to promise a particular outcome to employees participating in the investigation.
+- Conduct interviews and gather evidence.
+Speak with the employee who made the complaint (if known), the accused employee, and any witnesses named.
+The questions asked during the interviews should not lead an interviewee toward a particular response and should not be accusatory in nature.
+The questions should be unbiased, open ended, and prepared in advance; don’t be afraid to ask follow-up questions.
+Also think about any documents, emails, photographs, videos, etc., that might exist and assist you in coming to a fair conclusion in your investigation.

-- Once the investigation interviews are complete, document your conclusions and actions taken.
-If the company determines that the accused employee did in fact violate its harassment or other workplace policy, appropriate disciplinary measures may be administered.
-What qualifies as appropriate would depend on the severity of behavior; it may include termination of employment.
+- Make a decision and take action.
+Once the interviews are complete and all evidence is gathered, decide what to do and document the conclusions and actions taken.
+If the company determines that the accused employee violated the harassment or other workplace policy, appropriate disciplinary measures should be taken.
+What qualifies as appropriate will depend on the severity of behavior.
 A summary of the findings should be placed in the accused employee’s file.
+The accused employee should be reminded that any retaliation against their accuser is unacceptable.

 Content courtesy of the HR Support Center – https://affiliatedpayroll.myhrsupportcenter.com